Dreamer-other/Wire3dEngine/README.md

-Wire 3d Engine
+### Wire 3d Engine

-It's a render of multiple wire 3d objects with the correct view of their intersections.
+It's a render of multiple 3d objects by drawing lines of its edges with <b>the correct view of their intersections</b>.
 It doesn't use techniques like Z-buffer but it processes the intersection of objects geometrically.

 The solution consists of two projects: